KrisMinchev/astrobrezi/preprocessing/README.md

 - biasing
 - flat field reduction

 Can extend this by, for example, adding flags at the start of the reduction notebook.
+Procedure should be similar to the master darks, so extending should not take too much work; in addition, some steps in the documentation related to bias/flat reduction are already sprinkled in as comments within the procedure.

 #### Data Cleanup

-Need to include functionality for automatically recognising and assigning `IMAGETYP` based on the name of the files; currently we can only do it manually.
+Need to include functionality for automatically recognising and assigning `IMAGETYP` based on the name of the files; currently we can only do it manually by editing some strings in the notebook.

 #### Data Reduction